 The fishery in North Brandon Shores Lake was sampled with standard boat-mounted electrofishing equipment.
-The sample contained largemouth bass, bluegill, threadfin shad, crappie, golden shiners, and redear sunfish (shellcracker).
+The sample contained largemouth bass, bluegill, crappie, threadfin shad, catfish, and redear sunfish (shellcracker).
 Currently, largemouth bass and crappie are functioning as the primary predators in North Brandon Shores Lake.
-The bluegill, threadfin shad, golden shiners, and shellcracker are the prey.
+The bluegill, shad and shellcracker are the prey.